 Pineapple contains bromelain which is a proteolytic enzyme.
-After analyzing your gene expression and taking your questionnaire data into account, it has been determined that pineapple in your diet will be optimal for you.
+After an analysis of your gene expression and taking your wellness goals into account, it has been determined that pineapple in your diet will be good for you.
 Bromelain helps breakdown proteins into amino acids.